-Considered one of the finest islands of the French Polynesian chain, Bora Bora is characterized by its central island and outlying atolls which are known locally as motus.
+Considered one of the finest islands in the French Polynesian chain, Bora Bora is characterized by its central island and outlying atolls which are known locally as motus.
 Startlingly beautiful white beaches and water as clear as the air itself charm visitors and promise a memorable vacation that centers around relaxation and enjoyment of the natural beauty of the island.
 So, the five-star Intercontinental Bora Bora is a stunning resort offering its guest private access to exquisite beaches and views over the lagoon from its overwater bungalows.

 Accommodation type: 5-star